sly16bit/phaser3-typescript-boilerplate/README.md

 The game included in this repo is the snake game example included in the Phaser 3 examples repository.
 All that was done here is to convert the original code in typescript and add a couple of sound effects.

-Here's a link to the repo : TODO
+Here's a link to the repo : https://github.com/phaserjs/examples

 ## Tech